junxit/us-congress-bills-112/metadata.md

 - 2012-03-01 — Introduced in Senate
 - 2012-03-01 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1206-1207)
 - 2012-03-01 — Sponsor introductory remarks on measure.
 (CR S1207)
+- 2012-03-05 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.(text: CR S1399)
+- 2012-03-05 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (text: CR S1399)
+- 2012-03-05 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S1399)
+- 2012-03-05 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S1399)